WHAT WE DO

 Orthopedic Surgeries

-La Esperanza Honduras
+La Esperanza, Honduras

 The public hospital in La Esperanza unfortunately does

 not offer orthopedic services.
 Once and sometimes twice a year, Missoula Medical Aid volunteer orthopedic surgical teams work in the La Esperanza hospital to provide free specialized treatment.
-The work they do changes people’s lives.
+The work they do changes people’s lives.Dental and Eye Clinics

 Ongoing access to dental and eye care

-The La Esperanza Lions Club Clinics
+The La Esperanza Lions Club Clinic Intibucá, Honduras

 We pay the salary of a Honduran dentist to work three hours a day, five days a week, fifty weeks a year in the La Esperanza Lions Club clinic.
-The club provides the space, the equipment, and the clinic management.
+The Club provides the space, the equipment, and the clinic management.

 Because this is a fully functioning dental clinic for low income patients, the government of Honduras places an intern in the clinic as well.